- Hide menu

 Why Fruit Flies Arrive

-Fruit flies will not show up unless there’s rotting, overripe, or open food in your house for them to eat.
-They’re not interested in fresh fruits and vegetables.
+Fruit flies will not show up unless there’s rotting, decaying, or open food in your house for them to eat.
 Does the tomato you have sitting on the counter have a small bruise?
 That part of it has gone bad, and it can attract fruit flies.
-I once had to dig through an entire bushel basket of pears to find one that was slightly bruised way at the bottom.
-It was a small black spot, but it attracted an entire swarm of fruit flies.

 Ingredients: